-Using Post articles published between 1977 and 2008, I determine the first time the Post published a front-page story focusing on a controversy concerning the president and executive branch that described it as a scandal in the reporter's voice or headline, a precise and replicable approach designed to minimize false positives and subjectivity.
-This restriction helps identify the most salient controversies at the point at which they are prominently recognized as media scandals, the outcome of interest.
-In particular, as former CBS anchor Dan Rather noted, front-page coverage in the Post and other prominent newspapers tends to drive television coverage: 'If the Washington Post, the New York Times, or the Los Angeles Times runs a front-page story...the heat's on to run it and we usually do'.
-The twenty-eight media scandals identified using this approach, which are listed in Appendix A, correspond closely to other accounts and popular perceptions, which suggests that the reporters' use of the term is a meaningful indication of perceived presidential or executive branch wrongdoing.
+ity.60 This restriction helps identify the most salient controversies at the point at which they are prominently recognized as media scandals,61 the outcome of interest.
+In particular, as former CBS anchor Dan Rather noted, front-page coverage in the Post and other prominent newspapers tends to drive television coverage: "If the Washington Post, the New York Times, or the Los Angeles Times runs a front-page story...the heat's on to run it and we usually do".62 The 28 media scandals identified using this approach, which are listed in Appendix A, correspond closely with other accounts and popular perceptions, suggesting that the reporters' use of the term is a meaningful indication of perceived presidential or executive branch wrongdoing.

-When scandals occur, what determines whether they set off a wild feeding frenzy or quickly fizzle?
-Because there are too few media scandals that fit the definition presented above to estimate a statistical model of their duration, I instead use the Post data to create a longitudinal measure of the volume of scandal coverage, which serves as a proxy for the overall magnitude or intensity of scandal in a given time period.
-I measure this concept by summing the number of front-page articles that describe a controversy involving the president or executive branch as a scandal by week.
-The resulting time series, which is plotted in Online Appendix A, closely corresponds to qualitative observations of presidential scandal magnitude in the post-Watergate era.
+When scandals occur, what determines whether they set off a wild feeding frenzy63 or quickly fizzle?
+Because too few media scandals exist under the definition presented above to estimate a statistical model of their duration, I instead use the Post data to create a longitudinal measure of the volume of scandal coverage, which serves as a proxy for the overall magnitude or intensity of scandal in a given time period.
+I measure this concept by summing the number of front-page articles describing a controversy involving the president or executive branch as a scandal by week.
+The resulting time series, which is plotted in Online Appendix A, corresponds closely to qualitative observations of presidential scandal magnitude in the post-Watergate era.

-Independent Variables
+Independent variables

+Opposition approval

-Opposition approval.
-I operationalize Hypothesis 1 using approval of the president among opposition party identifiers.
-To measure this variable, I employ data from Lebo and Cassino and Fox measuring the proportion of Republican and Democratic identifiers (not including leaners) that approves of the president in Gallup or CBS/New York Times data.
-Data for this variable, which are available at the monthly level, were lagged by one month to guard against endogeneity.
+I operationalize H1 using approval of the president among opposition party identifiers.
+To measure this variable, I employ data from Lebo and Cassino and Fox measuring the proportion of Republican and Democratic identifiers (not including leaners) who approve of the president in Gallup or CBS/New York Times data.64 Data for this variable, which are available at the monthly level, were